dwhiteheadCEI/intro-to-openai-development/labs/lab2-using-the-API.md

 Awesome!
 We now have a chatbot that is able to take some data into account, identify when to use that data and output responses using that data.

-## Extending our App
+## Customizing our App
 There are a number of optional parameters we can add to our call to help make our app fit our use-case a little better.

 The first change we'll make is with the _'temperature'_ parameter.
 _'Temperature'_ is how we tell our chatbot how creative we want it to be in its responses.
 The value of the temperature can be between 0-2, with 0 being the least variety and 2 being the most.
+Our bakery app right now is for relaying old data, so we really don't want it to be giving a variety of responses for the same question.
 For this app, let's add the following:
     temperature = 0.2

 The next thing that we'll add is the _'presence_penalty'_ parameter.